adamvonbaron/slackware-config/README.md

 $ DESTDIR=./dest meson install
 ```

+To enroll your own SecureBoot keys, you will need efitools and sbsigntools.
+Slackware doesn't package these, so you will have to build them manually.
+efitools requires a patch for strptime, need to `#define _XOPEN_SOURCE`
+and `#define _GNU_SOURCE` and then need to install the File::Slurp CPAN module

 3. sign UKI with db key
 ```sh
 $ sbsign --key db.priv --cert db.pub --output /boot/efi/EFI/Linux/linux-frampt.efi /boot/efi/EFI/Linux/linux-frampt.efi